Manager of Landfill Services

 Summary of Geoscience Work Experience

-Michelle K. Transier, P.G., serves as a Geologist for Hydrex Environmental located in Nacogdoches, Texas.
-She has over five years of experience as a geologist in the environmental industry.
-Ms. Transier has gained professional experience including work in the areas of municipal solid waste facility groundwater and landfill gas monitoring, statistical evaluation of groundwater geochemical data, review of laboratory analytical data, coal combustion residual landfill monitoring, storm water pollution prevention, sewage sludge land application, environmental site assessments, oil and gas floodplain and development permitting, and high volume air sample collection.
-Her primary emphasis has been on the management of numerous municipal solid waste facility, groundwater-compliance projects.
+Michelle K. Transier, P.G., C.P.G., PMP, serves as a Geologist for Hydrex Environmental located in Nacogdoches, Texas.
+She has over a decade of experience as a geologist in the environmental industry specializing in groundwater compliance, geochemical evaluation, and regulatory support for municipal solid waste facilities.
+Ms. Transier provides expertise in municipal solid waste facility groundwater and landfill gas monitoring, statistical evaluation of groundwater geochemical data, laboratory analytical data review, coal combustion residual landfill monitoring, stormwater pollution prevention, sewage sludge land application, environmental site assessments, oil and gas floodplain and development permitting, and high-volume air sample collection.
+She has extensive experience supporting complex environmental projects and regulatory compliance initiatives.

 Detailed Description of Geoscience Work Experience

-Through her participation in these geoscience-related projects, Ms. Transier has developed proficiency in the use of a wide variety of multi-disciplinary technology based tools and programs.
-Some of these tools and programs include, photoionization detectors (PID), gas analyzers, groundwater instrumentation (water level indicator, pH, dissolved oxygen, specific conductivity, oxidation reduction potential, turbidity, and temperature), purge stabilization flow cells, pressure transducers, AutoSketch, Sanitas, LogPlot, Win-Situ, and Design CAD.
+Through her leadership of these geoscience-related projects, Ms. Transier has developed advanced proficiency in a wide range of multidisciplinary, technology-based tools and programs.
+These include photoionization detectors (PID), gas analyzers, groundwater instrumentation (water level indicators, pH, dissolved oxygen, specific conductivity, oxidation-reduction potential, turbidity, and temperature), purge stabilization flow cells, pressure transducers, AutoSketch, Sanitas, LogPlot, Win-Situ, and DesignCAD.